 In this section

-If you need to apply to the Tribunal, you need to know how to apply and how much it will cost.
+Find out how to apply to the Tenancy Tribunal and how much it will cost.

-Tenancy Services works jointly with the Ministry of Justice to schedule and hold Tenancy Tribunal hearings.
+Tenancy Services works with the Ministry of Justice to schedule Tenancy Tribunal hearings.

-Being prepared for a Tribunal hearing will give you the best chance of succeeding in your application, or defending the claims against you.
+Being prepared for your Tribunal hearing is important.
+It gives you the best chance of having a successful application, or defending the claims against you.

-Going to a Tenancy Tribunal hearing can be a scary thought.
-Tribunal hearings are less formal than a normal court hearing, but you still need to know about the rules and procedures.
+Attending a hearing can be daunting.
+Tribunal hearings are less formal than a normal court hearing, but you still need to know the rules and procedures.

-If you disagree with the decision made at the Tenancy Tribunal hearing, you have two options.
+If you disagree with a decision made at the Tenancy Tribunal hearing, you have two options.